As we get older and the prostate increases in size, most men start experiencing urinary changes. One of them is a reduction in the flow of urine.

 How useful is this surgery to control urinary pain?
 Is recovery painful?

 These are prevalent questions before surgery.
-The answer is that most patients are delighted after urethroplasty.
+The answer is that most patients are happy after urethroplasty.
 After urethroplasty, most patients report a significant improvement in urinary pain.
 If your main comes from the penis, the urethra, or the bladder, it will likely resolve.
 These patients also have significant relief of other urinary symptoms and fewer activity restrictions.

 The only symptom that sometimes stays is perineal pain.
 Perineal pain may become more frequent or severe in some cases.
 According to recent studies, this is relatively common.
-It is experienced by around 14% of patients, and it is often a transient symptom.
+It happens to around 14% of patients, and it is often a transient symptom.
 In other words, you can start feeling pain around the scrotum or in your pelvic floor.
 In most cases, this pain will go away by itself.
 However, other studies show that some patients still report this problem after one year (6, 7).

 Why would you feel scrotal or perineal pain after urethroplasty?
 The answer is not yet clear, and researchers have not found risk factors to predict when it may develop.
 However, there are a few theories around it: